-PROSPECTUS (subject to completion, dated November 22, 2011)
+PROSPECTUS (dated December 6, 2011)

 Common Units Preferred Units Debt Securities Warrants

 This prospectus relates to:

 - Common units;

 - Preferred units;

 - Debt Securities, including debt securities convertible into or exchangeable for common units or other securities; and

 - Warrants

 The aggregate offering price of the securities issued under this prospectus may not exceed \$500,000,000.
 We may offer these common units, preferred units, debt securities or warrants directly or to or through underwriters, dealers or other agents.
 The names of any underwriters or dealers will be set forth in the applicable prospectus supplement.